neurodata/treeple/examples/quantile_predictions/README.txt

 Quantile Predictions with Random Forest
 ---------------------------------------

-Examples demonstrating how to generate quantile predictions using RandomForest class.
+Examples demonstrating how to generate quantile predictions using Random Forest variants.